How Does Website Downtime Affect SEO?

 How website downtime impacts your SEO and search rank?

 Google bots check your website for brand new content and backend updates and when a website greets Googlebot with an interior server error code, for example, a 500 internal error.
 The Googlebot tries to re-crawl the website throughout the day to test if it’s up again, during this era your website will experience a visit to Google search ranking results say the experts from Website Design Company.
-The longer your website is down, the more Google penalizes your ranking, and also the reason for this is often because Google doesn’t wish to keep dead sites within the search results.
+The longer your website is down, the more Google penalizes your ranking, and also the reason for this is often that Google doesn’t wish to keep dead sites within the search results.

 The impact of site downtime is something every online business owner has to take seriously, except for worrying about losing money, sales, memberships, and clients’ loyalty because of downtime. you furthermore may have to worry about the loss of traffic thanks to the call your Google rankings. in step with Matt Cutts, “A little downtime in your website will affect your website ranking in how.
 Google ranks a website that supports what it finds while it crawls the website, so if it doesn’t find anything, it can’t rank or reindex it.”